OutSystems/docs-product/src/develop/processes/process-upgrade/impact-move-activities.md

 # Impact of Moving Activities in Process Flows

-When you publish a module containing modified [process flows](../process-flow/process-flow-editor.md), all of the executing process instances that were based on the former process flows are automatically upgraded by OutSystems.
+When you publish a module containing modified [process flows](../process-flow/process-flow-editor.md), all the executing process instances that were based on the former process flows are automatically upgraded by OutSystems.
 This topic lists some examples of the impact of moved activities on executing process instances.

 ## Process Instance is Executing Before the Moved Activity